weinsteinlab/Amber-Ensemble/README.md

 ---
 # Setup Environment

-This molecular dynamics (MD) adaptive sampling workflow has several software dependencies:
+This molecular dynamics (MD) ensemble workflow has several software dependencies:

 *  Amber22,
 *  VMD,
-*  several python libraries

 This software is already installed for the Weinstein lab.
 In this section, we describe how to setup your environment to use these installations.